Digital Pianos for Sale

 Founder and head tech Alice Alviani (upper left) with vice president Linda Charboneau (right) and president Brendan Alviani (at piano).

-Every piano in our showroom is clearly labeled with the lowest prices you’ll find in the Chicago area.
-And if you do find a better price, we’ll match it – and still give you our unbeatable service and guarantees.
+Every piano in our showroom is clearly labeled with the lowest prices you'll find in the Chicagoland area.

 Experts You Can Rely On